 Java serialization is the process of converting an object into a stream of bytes so we can do stuff like store it on disk or send it over the network.
 Deserialization is the reverse process – converting a stream of bytes into an object in memory.

-Here the serialVersionUID represents the class version, and we should increment it if the current version of your class is modified such that it is no longer backwards compatible with its previous version.
+Here the serialVersionUID represents the class version, and we should increment it if the current version of the class is modified such that it is no longer backward compatible with its previous version.

 import java.io.*;